Graham: McConnell 'put a load on Republicans' back' with anti-Trump speech

 "I think Sen. McConnell's speech, he got a load off his chest, obviously, but unfortunately he put a load on the back of Republicans," Graham said.
 "That speech you will see in 2022 campaigns."

-Graham said that GOP candidates running in states like Arizona and Georgia that could be key in Republican efforts to take back the Senate will be asked about McConnell’s speech.
+Graham said GOP candidates running in states like Arizona and Georgia that could be key in Republican efforts to take back the Senate will be asked about McConnell’s speech.
 Likewise, he said incumbent candidates will be asked about whether they will support McConnell in the future.

 REPUBLICANS WHO VOTED TO CONVICT TRUMP FACE BACKLASH AT HOME

-McConnell had said that Trump had committed "a disgraceful dereliction of duty" through his actions prior to the riot, and that he was "practically and morally responsible for provoking the events of that day."
+McConnell said Saturday that Trump committed "a disgraceful dereliction of duty" by his actions prior to deadly riot and was "practically and morally responsible for provoking the events of that day."

-Graham said that while Trump had pushed "narratives about the election that I think are not sound and not true," he does not believe the former president's words caused the riot.
+Graham said that while Trump had pushed "narratives about the election that I think are not sound and not true," he does not believe the former president's words incited the riot.

 BIDEN ISSUES STATEMENT ON TRUMP IMPEACHMENT ACQUITTAL: SUBSTANCE OF CHARGE 'NOT IN DISPUTE'

-Looking at the party as a whole, Graham said that McConnell’s speech was an "outlier" when it comes to GOP feelings on the impeachment.
+Looking at the party as a whole, Graham said McConnell’s speech is an "outlier" when it comes to GOP feelings about Trump's second impeachment.

-Graham said he has spoken to Trump since the trial, and while the former president is upset with some members of his party, he is "excited about 2022" and looking to help rebuild the Republican Party as they look to gain ground in Congress in next year's midterm elections.
+Graham said he has spoken to Trump since the trial, and while the former president is upset with some members of his party, he is "excited about 2022" and looking to help rebuild the Republican Party in next year's midterm elections.

 CLICK HERE TO GET THE FOX NEWS APP